BorysBe/tdd-ebook/manuscript/060_Statement_First_Programming.md

 Starting development from a Statement that we expect to fail may help when such a Statement passes despite the fact that the behavior it describes is not implemented yet.

-## "Test-After" often ends up as "Test-Never"
+## "Test-Po" często kończy jako "Test-Nigdy"

 Consider again the question I already asked in this chapter: did you ever have to write a requirements or design document for something that you already implemented?
 Was it fun?
 Was it valuable?
 Was it creative?
 As for me, my answer to these questions is *no*.
 I observed that the same answer applied to writing my executable Specification.
 By observing myself and other developers, I came to a conclusion that after we've written the code, we have little motivation to specify what we wrote -- some of the pieces of code "we can just see are correct", other pieces "we already saw working" when we compiled and deployed our changes and ran a few manual checks...
 The design is ready...
 Specification?
 Maybe next time...
 Thus, the Specification may never get to be written at all and if it is written, I often find that it covers most of the the main flow of the program, but lacks some Statements saying what should happen in case of errors etc.